On Symmetric Positive Definite Preconditioners for Multiple Saddle-Point Systems: An Ideal Symmetric Positive Definite Preconditioner

+The structures of $\mathcal{A}_k$ and $\mathcal{P}_k=\mathcal{P}_{L,k}\mathcal{P}_{D,k}^{-1}\mathcal{P}_{U,k}$, as well as the eigenvalue result in Theorem \ref{thm:Multiple}, inform us that although $\mathcal{P}_k$ should be an excellent preconditioner for $\mathcal{A}_k$, it is not close to an actual block decomposition of the original matrix, even in the ideal case.
+Indeed, $\mathcal{A}_k$ is an indefinite matrix, whereas $\mathcal{P}_k$ is positive definite by design, so that it may be accommodated within {\scshape Minres}.
+Any preconditioner which results in a very close representation of $\mathcal{A}_k^{-1}$ would in general need to be applied within a non-symmetric iterative method such as {\scshape Gmres} \cite{gmres}. \end{Rem}

-\begin{Rem} Equation \eqref{PLA} informs us that using $\mathcal{P}_L$ (or $\mathcal{P}_U$) as a preconditioner leads to a preconditioned matrix with only one distinct eigenvalue, specifically $1$.
-A suitable non-symmetric iterative method such as {\scshape Gmres} \cite{gmres} could therefore be applied.
-However, the preconditioned matrix in this case would be derogatory: even in the most convenient setting of equally-sized blocks, the minimum polynomial would in general be $(1-x)^{k+1}$, so convergence would not be independent of $k$ if the preconditioner were exactly applied (see \cite[Proposition 2 (4)]{gmres}).
-Furthermore, convergence of non-symmetric iterative methods cannot in general be described using eigenvalues, so using $\mathcal{P}_L$ (or $\mathcal{P}_U$) as a preconditioner with approximations of the diagonal blocks would not give us a guaranteed convergence rate, unlike {\scshape Minres} with $\mathcal{P}_k$ or $\mathcal{P}_D$. \end{Rem}
+\begin{Rem} Equation \eqref{PLA} informs us that using $\mathcal{P}_{L,k}$ (or $\mathcal{P}_{U,k}$) as a preconditioner leads to a preconditioned matrix with only one distinct eigenvalue, specifically $1$.
+A suitable non-symmetric iterative method such as {\scshape Gmres} could therefore be applied.
+However, the preconditioned matrix in this case would be derogatory: even in the most convenient setting of equally-sized blocks, the minimum polynomial would in general be $(x-1)^{k+1}$, so convergence would not be independent of $k$ if the preconditioner were exactly applied (see \cite[Proposition 2 (4)]{gmres}).
+Furthermore, convergence of non-symmetric iterative methods cannot in general be described using eigenvalues, so using $\mathcal{P}_{L,k}$ (or $\mathcal{P}_{U,k}$) as a preconditioner with approximations of the diagonal blocks would not give us a guaranteed convergence rate, unlike {\scshape Minres} with $\mathcal{P}_k$ or $\mathcal{P}_{D,k}$.
+In \cite[Section 3]{CJL22}, as well as considering $\mathcal{P}_{L,k}$ the authors examine preconditioning $\mathcal{A}_k$ with $\bar{\mathcal{P}}_{D,k}$.
+In our setting, with the additional assumption that each $A_j$, $j=0,1,...,k$, is symmetric positive definite, the authors show that the eigenvalues of the preconditioned system are positive real; the authors also analyse situations where $\mathcal{A}_k$ is non-symmetric, if $A_j=O$, $j=1,...,k$.
+In constrast to the approach of this paper, however, the fact that a preconditioner of the form $\bar{\mathcal{P}}_{D,k}$ is not positive definite means that it may also not be applied within {\scshape Minres}. \end{Rem}